 But personal qualities and contributions?
 What do we mean by that?
 Broadly, we mean that your individual perspectives and interests make a difference in the Stanford GSB community.

-I’d like to discuss how we think about diversity at Stanford; why we think it’s important; and why and how it matters in the admission process.
+As such, I’ll explain how we think about diversity at Stanford; why we think it’s important; and why and how it matters in the admission process.

 What We Mean by Diversity at Stanford: “Breadth of Perspective”